Lowering Your Monthly Mortgage Payment

 Home loans amortize, which means you pay mostly interest towards the beginning of the loan term and mostly principal towards the end of the term.
 As a result, the interest rate is most important towards the start of a term.
 The interest rate makes less of an impact towards the end of the term when your payments are predominantly principal.
 Translation: the newer the mortgage, the stronger the argument that you should consider refinancing.

 But refinancing turns the amortization clock back to square one, and also gobbles a few thousand in closing costs, so a small difference between your old and new interest rates—say, 0.25 percent—might not be justified.
-Run the numbers to see if refinancing is right for you if the interest rate spread is 0.5 - 1 percent or higher.
+Run the numbers to see if refinancing is right for you if the interest rate spread is 0.5 to 1 percent or higher.

 Drop Your PMI